TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 *  [Check out this video](https://www.youtube.com/watch?v=u044iM9xsWU&t=1s&pp=ugMICgJhchABGAE%3D) explaining how flexbox works and why.

+* For an interactive explanation and demo of the flex shorthand, check out this [Scrim](https://scrimba.com/learn/flexbox/the-flex-property-flexbox-tutorial-cGNKJTv).